rtlrecguy-del/leradioapp/README.md

 [No Elec Dongle](https://www.nooelec.com/store/?srsltid=AfmBOopSf4UXkTtCjnEATcpNCeB3GxvSgWppPW0E9qMfOFou75puBHyx)

-Not sure if this works well with sdcards holding storage.
-Audio is a log less write intensive than video but I haven't tested it
+Not sure if this works well with sdcards as storage.
+Audio is a lot less write intensive than video but I haven't tested it